yonatanp-jfrog/bookverse-demo-init/docs/SWITCH_JFROG_PLATFORM.md

 ## What Gets Updated

-The JPD switch process updates the following in all BookVerse repositories:
+The platform switch process updates the following in all BookVerse repositories:

 ### GitHub Actions Secrets
 - `JFROG_ADMIN_TOKEN` → New admin token